 Note that the evaluation of e, the pattern-matchings and corresponding bindings are carried out before the evaluation of any of the case clauses.
-The case pattern-matching is too strict but it gives a consistent rules for how case expressions are evaluated.
+The case pattern-matching is strict in order to give a consistent rule on how case expressions are evaluated.